 One of the central streets of the city

 Cortina d’Ampezzo is not only fabulous nature, crystal air of the Alps, ancient buildings and ancient traditions.
 It is also a paradise for elite shopping: here you can find boutiques of the best Italian brands, including Gucci, Moschino, Prada, Dolce & Gabbana and Fendi.
-There are a total of 250 stores of Made in Italy clothing, jewelry and antiques in the city.
+In total, there are 250 shops selling made in Italy clothing, jewelry and antiques in the city.

 View of the city hall building and the Alps